Item Writing Resource Page

 Q How long do the courses take?

-In addition to video, the accompanying reading material could take several hours to read in depth, although only the video lecture material is directly tested.
-The posttest is 30 questions and could be completed in under an hour.
+In addition to video, the accompanying reading material could take some additional time to read in depth, although only the video lecture material is directly tested.
+The posttest is 25 questions and can be completed in 30 minutes.
 The program evaluation takes 10 minutes to complete.

-The Alternative Question Formats course video is 1 hour.
-In addition to video, the accompanying reading material could take several hours to read in depth, although only the video lecture material is directly tested.
-The posttest is 10 questions and could be completed in under 30 minutes.
+The Alternative Question Formats course videos total about 80 minutes.
+In addition to video, the accompanying reading material could take some additional time to read in depth, although only the video lecture material is directly tested.
+The posttest is 20 questions and could be completed in under 30 minutes.
 The program evaluation takes 10 minutes to complete.

 Q How much time will I have to complete the courses once I register?

 You can work through the courses at whatever pace suits you.
-Class A CE credit for the courses is available until June 2018.
-CE credit for the Writing Clinical Scenario Item Series course is available until June 2019.
+For the Foundation and Alternative Question Formats courses, prior-approved Class A CE credit for the courses is available until June 2025.

 Q Do the courses include questions from NBCRNA exams?